UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/environmental_datasets/neighbourhood_datasets/README/greenspace_README.md

 - Note that these metrics have been designed for running from address points rather than generalised postcode locations.
 If only postcodes are available then researchers should take note of the following.
 In urban areas, postcode polygons are small and hence, results will not vary significantly compared with using an address point.
 In rural areas, postcode polygons can be very large and hence there could be some differences between an address point and the result using the postcode alone but it depends on the character and variability of the landscape.

 - The Ordnance Survey provide an [Open Code Point product](https://www.ordnancesurvey.co.uk/products/code-point-open) which uses the delivery point nearest to the mean of all address points within the postcode polygon.
 This works reasonably well as an address point substitute but will not give exactly the same as using the actual address point.
 The table below gives a summary of the key greenspace metrics.
+This represents a core set of metrics that researchers may find most useful.

+> **Note**
-This is the minimum set that researchers may find useful.
-Note that network polygons are proposed for smaller distances and circular buffers for larger ones.
-For larger distances of 5km and 10km, only the maximum greenspace size is calculated.
-This is because for large areas, most other metrics (e.g. NDVI, percentage greenspace) converge to a single value and hence variability decreases.
-These larger distances are only included to allow for application of [Natural England’s ANGSt model](https://publications.naturalengland.org.uk/publication/65021)  on greenspace accessibility (which uses distances of 300m, 2km, 5km and 10km).
+> Network polygons are proposed for smaller distances and circular buffers for larger ones.
+For larger distances of 5km and 10km, only the maximum
+> greenspace size is calculated.
+This is because for large areas, most other metrics (e.g. NDVI, percentage greenspace) converge to a single value and
+> hence variability decreases.
+These larger distances are only included to allow for application of
+> [Natural England’s ANGSt model(https://publications.naturalengland.org.uk/publication/65021) on greenspace accessibility (which uses distances of
+> 300m, 2km, 5km and 10km).

 | **Variable**                                 | **NP 300m** | **NP 1km** | **CB 2km** | **CB 5km** | **CB 10km** |
 |---------------------------------------------|-------------|------------|------------|------------|-------------|